 He holds a master’s degree in Computer Science and a bachelor’s degree in Economics from Harvard University.

-Rajeev serves as a member of the Board of Directors of the Interactive Advertising Bureau (IAB) and as a Leadership Fellow at The Johns Hopkins University.
-He holds a master’s degree in Computer & Information Technology from the University of Pennsylvania and a bachelor’s degree in economics, political science and Spanish from the Johns Hopkins University.
+Rajeev serves as a member of the Board of Directors of the IAB.
+He is also a Trustee at The Johns Hopkins University.
+Rajeev holds a master’s degree in Computer and Information Technology from the University of Pennsylvania and a bachelor’s degree in Economics, Political Science and Spanish from The Johns Hopkins University.